Conservation and restoration of totem poles: History

 In the field of Conservation of Cultural Heritage, the totem pole is categorized as a wooden object.
 Although totem poles are generally identified as wooden objects, there are more complex ideologies associated with them.
 Totem poles "are more than works of art; they embody the culture of the Native peoples of the Pacific Northwest".
 Today, conservators must regard the communities from which the poles originated prior to performing any type of assessment or conservation treatment.
 Totem poles can pose ethical issues in the practice of conservation.
 These issues may be; spiritual or ceremonial that concern their original communities, or related to provenance.
 "In recent years more attention has been focused on understanding the perspective of the Native American culture in regards to totem poles, especially by conservators.
 Instead of approaching the conservation of a totem pole with mere intellect some have turned to understanding the spiritual and ceremonial significance".

 "In anthropological terms, totem poles are visible proof of family lineages".
 The Totem Pole began being collected by many anthropologists and museums in the late 1800s and early 1900s, thus removing them from their original contexts.
 Many totem poles originate from Alaska and Canada.
 Over the last decade, the care and conservation of poles has been a newly developing subject as many museums around the world now hold poles within their collections.
 In order for conservators to understand the care needed for poles, they must study the methods by which they have been created.

 Materials used for manufacture

 Totem poles are made from Western Red Cedar and are made from one large cedar log.
 Poles are carved by hand, using tools such as an axe, chisels, gouges and adzes.
 Poles can take anywhere between 6 months up to a year to complete.
 The time to complete a pole can depend on the size of the pole, the amount of time spent and the experience of the carver.
 Totem poles can either be painted or unpainted.
 If painted, paints can either be manufactured or made from mineral pigments.
 The traditional colors used include red, black, yellow, green and blue.
-"The red was obtained from hematite, the black from graphite and carbon and green/blue from various copper ores".
+"The red was obtained from hematite, the black from graphite and carbon and green/blue from various copper ores". they tell a story of the northwest culture.